sebastian89n/code-learning-hub/tutorials/sql/README.md

-# SQL Tutorial for Developers
+# SQL

-## Introduction to SQL

-SQL is a domain-specific language used for managing and querying relational databases.
-Here are some core concepts:
+SQL, which stands for Structured Query Language, is a domain-specific programming language used for managing and manipulating relational databases.
+It provides a standardized way to interact with databases, allowing users to define, query, update, and manage data.

+It is essential for working with relational database management systems (RDBMS) such as MySQL, PostgreSQL, Microsoft SQL Server, and Oracle Database.
+It provides a powerful and standardized way to interact with and manage data in these systems.

+## Key Concepts

 - **Database**: A structured collection of data.
 - **Table**: A collection of related data organized into rows and columns.